Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The church and convent of Santa Maria delle Grazie is a UNESCO World Heritage Site and one of the most popular attractions in Milan.
-Located next to the church of Santa Maria delle Grazie, in the former monastery's refectory, is Leonardo da Vinci's famous painting The Last Supper (Cenacolo Vinciano) and although the church is an attraction in its own right it is this iconic painting that draws so many admirers.
-The fresco depicts the moment of Christ's revelation of the betrayal.
-Judas hovers to the right of the painting, with his hand placed protectively on the bag of silver.
-Scaffolding covers the bottom of the painting (an ongoing restoration project), leaving the rest in full view.
+Located in the refectory next to the church is Leonardo's famous painting The Last Supper and although the church is an attraction in its own right, it's this iconic masterpiece that draws so many admirers.
 Controversy has erupted over the removal of layers of corrective over-painting completed in the 18th and 19th-centuries.
-The painting has endured more than hot debate, however, as it managed to escape the bombing during WWII that destroyed the roof of the refectory.
-There are other notable art works and frescoes at Santa Maria delle Grazie and the architecture is amazing - make sure you explore the church as well as see The Last Supper.
-You have to book in advance to see the painting and can do so online.
+The painting has endured more than hot debate, managing to escape the bombing during WWII that destroyed the roof of the refectory.

-The gargantuan Sforzesco Castle, built in the 15th Century, is one of Milan's foremost monuments.
-It was restored after being bombed in 1943.
-The vast interior, which is broken here and there by smaller courtyards, contains three museums, the most notable of which is the Museum of Historic Art (Museo d'Arte Antica del Castello Sforzesco).
-Within its collection of sculptures is the famous Pieta Rondanini, Michelangelo's final work.
-The picture gallery features paintings by Mantegna, Bellini, da Vinci and Fra Filippo Lippi.
-The two other museums within the Castle's ramparts are the Museum of Applied Arts and the Archaeological Museum and there are lots of unusual little exhibitions showcasing musical instruments, Egyptian art and other unexpected things.
-There is also a quaint little furniture museum.
-The castle is vast and to explore it properly you will need a few hours.
-It is conveniently located in the centre of Milan and the relatively cheap admission cost and amount of material to see encourages repeat visits.
-The castle grounds are big and lovely for a stroll; visitors can enter them free of charge so it is a good place to come for some fresh air.
-Castles never cease to captivate the imagination and this ancient fortress is rather unexpected in Milan, making it an exciting attraction.
+The gargantuan 15th-century Sforzesco Castle is one of Milan's foremost monuments, conveniently located in the centre of the city.
+It contains three museums, the most notable of which is the Museum of Historic Art.
+Within its collection is the famous Pieta Rondanini, Michelangelo's final sculpture, as well as paintings by Mantegna, Bellini, da Vinci and Fra Filippo Lippi.
+The two other museums within the Castle's ramparts are the Museum of Applied Arts and the Archaeological Museum, offering unusual exhibitions showcasing musical instruments, Egyptian art and other unexpected things.
+The castle grounds are big and lovely to stroll, with no entry fee meaning it's a great place to come for some fresh air.

-This remarkable museum is a popular tourist attraction and a fitting tribute to one of the world's greatest minds.
+This remarkable museum is a popular tourist attraction and a fitting tribute to one of history's greatest minds.
 Within the Leonardo Gallery of the museum is a collection of da Vinci's ingenious designs, detailing everything from plans for war machines to architectural visions.
-Applied physics is the focus of another room, in keeping with the museum's tribute to the history of science, and there are departments for energy, communication and transport as well.
-The museum is very well-organised and maintained, with a lot of interactive exhibits and scientific experiments to actively participate in.
-Activities are scheduled daily in the interactive science labs and the admission cost covers all these activities.
-Children will be enthralled and should learn a lot in this exciting and stimulating environment, experimenting with food, electricity and much more in carefully supervised activities.
-Adults will also enjoy the museum, particularly the section on da Vinci which is intriguing.
-There is a bar and a canteen at the museum, as well as a shop for souvenirs.
-If you are at all interested in science, or Leonardo da Vinci, or if you are travelling to Milan with kids, be sure to include a stop at the Leonardo da Vinci Museum of Science and Technology in your Milanese travel itinerary.
+Applied physics is the focus of another room, in keeping with the museum's tribute to the history of science, and there are also departments for energy, communication and transport.
+There are loads of interactive exhibits and scientific experiments to actively participate in.

 Housing one of Italy's finest collections of medieval and Renaissance art, the 17th-century Pinacoteca di Brera is by far the best collection of northern Italian paintings.
 Many of the masterpieces here were secured by Napoleon, who used the Palazzo as a storeroom for all the art he confiscated from public and private holdings.
-An imposing bronze sculpture in his likeness greets visitors as they enter the courtyard.
-Three of Italy's great masterpieces can be found here, namely Andrea Mantegna's , Raphael's , and Piero della Francesca's (the ).
+Three of Italy's great masterpieces are found here, namely Andrea Mantegna's Dead Christ, Raphael's Betrothal of the Virgin and Piero della Francesca's Madonna with Saints.
 The collection also includes notable works by Caravaggio.
-One of Milan's most popular tourist attractions, the Pinacoteca di Brera houses mostly religious art and will impress even the uninitiated with its vast collection and the stunning building, which is an attraction in its own right.
-The paintings and sculptures are well arranged and, unlike some galleries in Italy, there is a decent audio guide in English to supplement the information mounted for each painting, the majority of which are in Italian.
-There is a student cafe off from the main courtyard where visitors can get refreshments.
+One of Milan's most popular tourist attractions, the Pinacoteca di Brera houses mostly religious art and will impress even the uninitiated with its vast collection and the stunning building.

-The Orto Botanico di Brera is a botanical garden located behind the Pinacoteca di Brera in the centre of Milan, and is operated by the Istituto di Fisica Generale Applicata of the University of Milan.
-The garden was established in 1774 under the direction of Maria Theresa of Austria, transforming an existing Jesuit garden used by students of medicine and pharmacology.
-The garden has greenhouses from the 19th century that are now used by the Academy of Fine Arts, as well as flowerbeds and elliptical ponds from the 18th century.
+The Orto Botanico di Brera is a botanical garden located behind the Pinacoteca di Brera in the centre of Milan.
+The garden has greenhouses from the 19th century that are now used by the Academy of Fine Arts, as well as flower beds and elliptical ponds from the 18th century.
 Orto Botanico di Brera is home to one of the oldest ginkgo biloba trees in Europe, and various other mature botanical specimens can be found within the grounds.
-It is a true plant-lover's paradise and a wonderful place to take a stroll and admire the romantic features.
 The Orto Botanico di Brera is small by botanical garden standards but is well worth visiting for its historical charm and the originality of the mixture of art and nature that often results from the influence of the Academy of Fine Arts.
-Locals enjoy reading, relaxing and soaking up the sun in this lovely green area and the fact that most tourists never discover the rather well-hidden garden is probably a blessing, as it remains a peaceful and beautiful refuge.

 The Basilica of Sant'Ambrogio is one of the oldest churches in Milan, built by Bishop Ambrose between 379 and 386 AD.
 Located in an area where numerous martyrs of the Roman persecutions were buried, it was originally called Basilica Martyrum.
-In 1099 the church was rebuilt in the Romanesque architectural style but the basilica plan of the original edifice was maintained, including a portico with elegant arches in the front entrance.
-In keeping with the Lombard style of medieval architecture, the hut-like façade has a typically flat appearance.
+In 1099, the church was rebuilt in the Romanesque architectural style but the basilica plan of the original edifice was maintained, including a portico with elegant arches in the front entrance.
 Of the two bell towers, the left and higher tower dates back to 1144 AD.
-Inside there is an apse mosaic from the early 13th century that portrays the Christ Pantokrator (Ruler of All), an inspirational religious and artistic artefact.
-The church also houses the tomb of Emperor Louis II, who died in Lombardy in 875 AD.
-There are mummified bishops in the chapels of this interesting and ancient church and it is one of the best churches in Milan for religious art and artefacts.
-Despite its notoriety as one of the oldest churches in the city, the basilica is not overrun by tourists and the place has retained its atmosphere of peace, silence and history; the pleasure of a visit here is seldom marred by crowds.
+Inside there is an apse mosaic from the early 13th century portraying the Christ Pantokrator, an inspirational religious and artistic artefact.
+As well as the tomb of Emperor Louis II, there are also mummified bishops in its chapels.

 The climate of Milan is Mediterranean, but like any large urban metropolis, buildings and human activity affect the local micro-climate.
 In the case of Milan this makes the weather rather more extreme.
 Summers can be hot and humid, with temperatures rising above 86°F (30°C) during August.
 The mountains behind the city protect Milan somewhat from the severity of winter, but the weather is very chilly with temperatures occasionally dropping below freezing.
 Winter also brings rain showers and heavy fog.
 Spring (March to May) and early summer (June) are the best time to visit Milan weather-wise, although autumn (September to November) is also pleasant.
 In late summer, particularly August, it gets uncomfortably hot and many locals depart for their summer break, leaving some restaurants and hotels closed.
 Winter is a bit cold for most tourists but Milan's attractions are world-class during any season.
 Milan has a busy event calendar and unless you are travelling particularly to attend a big festival it is best to avoid international events like Milan Fashion Week, because the city gets crowded and more expensive.
 Essentially Milan is a year-round tourist destination.

 Milan is almost as famous for its cuisine as for its fashion scene, and foodies will be in paradise in this city.
 Milan's restaurants serve everything from traditional local fare to exotic international cuisine.
-However, the city is known to be less keen on pasta than the rest of Italy and although there are still sumptuous pasta dishes available there are also more rice-based dishes than the uninitiated might expect.
-Classic Italian dishes include the usual pastas and pizzas, as well as s (cured meats), risottos and excellent seafood.
+But the city is known to be less keen on pasta than the rest of Italy, instead focusing more on rice-based dishes.
+Classic Italian dishes include the usual pastas and pizzas, as well as salumi friulani (cured meats), risottos and excellent seafood.

-While there will always be a number of Milan restaurants open to diners, it is best to call ahead for reservations if you are visiting one of the more popular restaurants.
+While there will always be a number of Milan restaurants open to diners, it's best to call ahead for reservations if you are visiting one of the more popular restaurants.
 Some establishments add a service charge to the bill and if not, a 10 percent gratuity is an acceptable tip.
-Dining out in Milan can be expensive, but it is extremely rewarding to the palette.
+Dining out in Milan can be expensive, but it's extremely rewarding to the palette.

 With small tables dotted along the banks of a canal, this trattoria serves simple, hearty and unfussy fare.
-Guests can sample some Triestino cuisine by starting off with a mixed platter of cured meats called from the region famous for the most delicate prosciutto in Italy and the minestrone soup is to-die-for.
-Other favourites are Triestino (vinegar-kissed fried sardines) and for the carnivores, the (beef in a herb sauce).
+Guests can sample some Triestino cuisine by starting off with a mixed platter of cured meats called salumi friulani, from the region famous for the most delicate prosciutto in Italy.
+Other favourites are Triestino sarde in saor (vinegar-kissed fried sardines) and for the carnivores, the manzo in salsa verde (beef in a herb sauce).
 Closed Sundays for dinner.
 Reservations recommended.

 One of Milan's most popular pizzerias is bustling from early dinnertime until the night owls pop by for a late-night snack.
 The restaurant exudes a wonderfully rustic ambience with exposed copper pipes tracing across the ceilings of rooms overflowing with laughter and long, raucous tables.
 The wood oven pizzas are excellent while the menu of pastas and meat dishes is equally appetising.
 Open daily for lunch and dinner.
 Reservations recommended.